Canadian former Olympic snowboarder wanted in Ontario double homicide: DOJ

 As for what’s next in the investigation, McDermott said investigators are still looking for the people who carried out the murder.

 Authorities said Clark was arrested on Oct.
-8 by Mexican law enforcement, a news release states.
+8 by Mexican law enforcement.
 Wedding is still outstanding.

-The DOJ said in addition to ordering the double homicide in Caledon, Wedding and Clark directed the murder of another victim on May 18, 2024, over a drug debt, but authorities didn’t say where that homicide took place.
+The DOJ said in addition to ordering the double homicide in Caledon, Wedding and Clark directed the murder of another victim on May 18, 2024, over a drug debt.
+Peel police said they responded that day to the area of Mississauga Road and Sandalwood Parkway for reports of a man suffering from gunshot wounds.

-In a separate news release issued Thursday afternoon, Niagara Regional Police confirmed that Wedding, Clark and Cunningham are the suspects believed to be responsible for the shooting that occurred in the area of Epworth Circle and St. Lawrence Avenue.
+Wedding, Clark, and another suspect, identified as 23-year-old Canadian Malik Damion Cunningham, are also charged in a murder in Niagara Falls on April 1, 2024.
+In a separate news release issued Thursday afternoon, Niagara Regional Police said the three suspects are believed to be responsible for the shooting that occurred in the area of Epworth Circle and St. Lawrence Avenue.

 Police said 29-year-old Randy Fader was located at the scene with life-threatening injuries.
-He was taken to the hospital but was later pronounced dead.
+He was taken to the hospital, where he later died from his injuries.

-U.S. District Attorney Martin Estrada said the “Olympic athlete-turned-drug lord” contracted the killings to “insulate himself” from the criminal activity.
+U.S. District Attorney Martin Estrada said Wedding, who is described as an “Olympic athlete-turned-drug lord,” contracted the killings to “insulate himself” from criminal activity.

 “So, it took a great deal of investigative effort to actually trace all of these attacks to him, personally,” said Estrada.